 - Get your baby used to a bedtime ritual: a warm bath and a relaxing massage will help your baby understand that going to sleep is fun.

 - Try to find what causes the sleepless nights.
-When feeding and changing does not comfort your child when he or she wakes up crying in the night, it means that there is something else that bothers him or her.
+When feeding and changing do not comfort your child when he or she wakes up crying in the night, it means that there is something else that bothers him or her.
 Check for the bedroom temperature or nasal irritations.
-In case this does not work either, discuss with your doctor and try to identify the problem.
+In case this does not work either, take help from a certified baby sleep consultant and try to identify the problem.